 The Bank reports its Pillar 1 capital requirements for credit risk according to the standardised approach of the CRD IV.
-Exhibit CR5 of the Additional Pillar 3 Disclosures shows exposure amounts, risk weights and corresponding risk-exposure amounts for the different portfolios at year-end 2020.
+Template CR5 of the Additional Pillar 3 Disclosures shows exposure amounts, risk weights and corresponding risk-exposure amounts for the different portfolios at year-end 2021.

 Capital add-on for credit risk under Pillar 2-R is estimated in the annual ICAAP process.
 This add-on includes concentration risk and underestimation of credit risk under Pillar 1.
-The ICAAP discussion with the regulator in Iceland has matured considerably in recent years, resulting in a stable basis for calculating the add-on for credit risk in Pillar 2-R. This includes an increased risk weight for certain asset classes where the standardised approach may not be representative of the inherent risk.
-These asset classes comprise municipalities with low payment capacity, loans to holding companies to buy shares in operating companies, high volatility commercial real estate, and customers with forbearance agreements.
+This includes an increased risk weight for certain asset classes where the standardised approach may not be representative of the inherent risk.
+These asset classes comprise municipalities with low payment capacity, loans to holding companies to buy shares in operating companies, land acquisition, development and construction exposures, and customers with forbearance agreements.
 Furthermore, additional capital is held against loans to customers that are in stage 2 or have been more than 30 days past due in the last 12 months.